pachyderm/docs/content/latest/deploy-manage/deploy/prometheus/_index.md

     {{% notice note %}}
-    Our Service Monitor `pachyderm-scraper` above maps the endpoint port `prom-metrics` to a corresponding `prom-metrics` port described in Pachyderm's deployment manifest.
+    Our Service Monitor `pachyderm-scraper` above maps the endpoint port `prom-metrics` to a corresponding `prom-metrics` port described in MLDM's deployment manifest.
     Let's take a quick look at this file:

     ```s